 Trinity College is a theological training college in term time and the buildings are hired out for events mainly in the summer months.
 It’s in the Stoke Bishop area of Bristol near The Downs, a large open park land where many people run and walk and is under two miles from Clifton Village and the Clifton suspension bridge, built by Isambard Kingdom Brunel.

-The limited accommodation that was available at Trinity College is now sold out, but Diane Simmons, our hospitality worker, will help people find other accommodation nearby.
+The limited accommodation that was available at Trinity College is now sold out, but Diane Simmons, our hospitality worker, will help people find good value accommodation nearby.
 You can also email Diane with your dietary requests.
 Contact Diane by email here:

 Bristol is easily accessible by coach and train from all parts of the UK.

 - Car: There is extensive free parking in the grounds of the College for those travelling by car.

 - Train: Trinity College is around 4 miles from Bristol Temple Meads Station.
 It is also possible to take a train from Temple Meads station to Sea Mills station, on the local Severn Beach line.
 Sea Mills is just over a mile from Trinity College.

 - Bus: The number 4 bus from College Green, in central Bristol, stops in Stoke Hill, near the College.
 A journey of about 25 minutes.